 - Round trip time and distance on ROUTE called “Kathmandu – Deurali” taken by those 20 trucks to deliver products from Kathmandu to Deurali, plus amounts of different products they drop off at Deurali — route is shown in blue on the map

 This model assumes other vehicles at the local warehouses move supplies to individual villages and local aid stations in the vicinity of each of the warehouses.
 The daily product demand numbers shown for a local warehouse represent the combined demand from all the villages and aid stations served by each warehouse.
+Data for any or all of the entities can be changed as needed if better information becomes available.

 NOTE: To further explore the logistics operation within the vicinity of a local warehouse, a lower level supply chain model can be built.
 It would begin with a local warehouse and show the vehicles and routes that move those supplies to villages and aid stations supported by this warehouse.
 The warehouse facility would produce amounts of products equal to the amounts delivered to it as shown in this higher level model.
-Vehicles such as jeeps, donkeys or even human porters moving on routes that may be little more than dirt paths can be accurately simulated in this lower level model.
+Vehicles such as SUVs, mules or even human porters moving on routes that may be little more than dirt paths can be accurately simulated in this lower level model.

 [ Register on SCM Globe to gain access to this and all other case studies.
 Click the blue “Register” button on the home page (www.scmglobe.com) and buy a subscription (if you haven’t already) using a credit card or PayPal account.
 Then go to the SCM Globe library and click the “Import” button next to this case study.
 Scan the “Getting Started” section (if you haven’t already), and you are ready to go.
 To share your changes and improvements to this model with other SCM Globe users see “Download and Share Supply Chain Models” ]